Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 The probability of taking the optimal action is the probability of : taking a greedy action or (choosing to take a random action and then taking the optimal action).
 In other words: 1 - eps + eps*1/(number of actions) (this formula only works if epsilon is not 0)

+**The % optimal action means : for a particular time step; how many percent out of all runs did we take an optimal action ?**

-The % optimal action means : how many percent of all previous actions (for instance if we are at step 500, how many percent of the previous 500 actions) the method took the optimal action (the one with highest true action value).
+It does not mean this : how many percent of all previous actions (for instance if we are at step 500, how many percent of the previous 500 actions) the method took the optimal action (the one with highest true action value).
+To obtain this we would have to divide not everything by the 1000 but by each time step element-wise.

 ![percent optimal action](./images/percent_optimal_action.png)